fathertime100/apollo-coin/README.md

 iv.
 If you find it, you're good, your masternode is up and operating.

 v.
-If you can't find it, go back to the top of this section and start again to make note of all of your server status and wallet status details and then go to the discord channel to ask for help.
+If you can't find it, go back to the top of this section and start again to make note of all of your server status and wallet status details and then go to the Discord channel to ask for help.

 ***

 ## 6. MAINTENANCE
-There really isn't much maintenance to a masternode once it's up and running.
-However, you will want to ensure that it's setup and running properly from time to time.
-If you find that your network status has dropped off after going through the details in section 5 above, try these commands to test your linux server.
+If you ever find that your network status has dropped after going through the details in section 5 above, try these commands to test your linux server.

 a. **systemctl status Apollon**

 This command will tell you if the masternode system running at all.
-If it's not, you won't see your server on the network and the commands in section 5 wouldn't work at all.
+If it's not, you won't see your server on the network and the commands in section 5 won't work at all.
 ```
 systemctl status Apollon
 ```

 b.  **systemctl is-enabled Apollon**

 This last command will tell you if Apollon is configured to start on boot.
 ```
 systemctl is-enabled Apollon
 ```

 c. **systemctl start Apollon**

 This command will start the masternode service for you if it has stopped running.
 ```
 systemctl start Apollon
 ```

 d. **systemctl stop Apollon**

-This command will stop the masternode service for you if you need to take your server offline for any reason.
+This command will stop the masternode service for you if you need to take your server offline.
 ```
 systemctl start Apollon
 ```